kotlitecture/template-multiplatform-compose/docs/Userflow/Save Theme API/usage.md

 - Persist its state whenever it changes.
 - Restore the last state when the app is reopened.

-The logic is handled by `app.feature.theme.provide.presentation.ThemePersistenceViewModel`.
+The logic is handled by `app.feature.theme.provide.presentation.ThemeStatefulViewModel`.

 Thus, whenever you update the current active application theme, it is automatically saved across app restarts.